What is Ultraviolet Radiation?

 In the case of polyethylene and polypropylene, which find extensive use in agricultural mulch films, greenhouse films, and plastic pipes, the loss of useful tensile properties upon exposure to solar radiation is of particular concern.
 Polyethylene films, for instance, are prone to losing their extensibility, strength, and average molecular weight when exposed to solar UV-B radiation.

 Poly(vinyl chloride) PVC is commonly employed in applications where impact strength is a crucial requirement.
+PVC adhesive tape is more stronger and great for things like sealing and fixing stuff.
+It holds up well both inside and outside, no matter the weather.
 However, exposure to solar UV radiation is known to diminish the impact strength of the polymer.
 As the surface layers of the plastic material degrade, the titanium dioxide powder used as an opacifier is gradually released and may even form a loose surface layer that can be rubbed off.
 This phenomenon is responsible for the “chalking” observed in extensively exposed PVC.

 Furthermore, both the tensile strength and the extensibility of rigid PVC samples decrease over time with exposure to solar UV radiation, ultimately leading to embrittlement of the material.